sbooth/SFBAudioEngine/README.md

 2. `cd SFBAudioEngine`
 3. `make -C XCFrameworks install`

-[SFBAudioEngine.xcodeproj](SFBAudioEngine.xcodeproj) contains targets for macOS and iOS frameworks.
+The project file contains targets for macOS and iOS frameworks.

-The included [Makefile](Makefile) may also be used to create the build products:
+The included `Makefile` may also be used to create the build products:

 ### macOS Framework Build